Edw-Zhao/simple-order-database/README.md

 # About This Project / Me

-The crux of this project was to emulate an interface + database that a restaurant would use to monitor the status of active/finished orders
+The crux of this project was to emulate an interface and database that a restaurant could use to monitor the status of active/finished orders.

 This project was a practice trial for me to learn how to develope full/MEAN stack apps with Angular 11.
 Having only written front-end apps at the time of this development, this was my first exposure to backend developement.